Thurlaston village hall

 To contact our Booking Clerk please email thurlastonvh@gmail.com or click the 'Email Booking Clerk' button.

-The village hall belongs to the THURLASTON VILLAGE HALL (RUGBY) Charity Commission number1197617 and is run by volunteer Trustee’s sitting on the Village Hall Committee.
+The village hall belongs to the Thurlaston Village Hall (Rugby), Charity Commission Number 1197617 and is run by volunteer Trustee’s sitting on the Village Hall Committee.

 For administration reasons, the title of the Village Hall land was originally vested in the Official Trustee of Charity Lands, which was automatically transferred to the Official Custodian for Charities, when that came into effect in 1961.
 This means that if the Village Hall were ever to be sold etc, two of the then current trustees of the hall can sign the appropriate paper work.
 This avoids the problem of the title being registered in the names of specific trustees, who could then pass away or move away to whereabouts unknown.

 The Village Hall Committee look after the upkeep, maintenance and payment of bills relating to the hall.
 The Committee should comprise 7 members: 3 elected annually at the AGM and 4 members appointed by the Parish Council.
 Funds are raised from hiring out the hall, from donations and from various fund raising events.
-Please feel free to talk to us about any events you have in mind, as without your support we are at risk of the hall ceasing to be viable and it could be lost

 village hall charges and official documents